EBI-LRG/lrg-website/_faq/map-variants-in-LRG-coordinates.md

   - sequence
 ---

-Yes, the [NCBI Genome Remapping Service](http://www.ncbi.nlm.nih.gov/genome/tools/remap/) (Clinical Remap tab) can be used to convert variant data into LRG coordinates.
+Yes, several [tools](/convert) can be used to convert variant coordinates from other reference sequences into LRG coordinates.
-This tool will convert locations or HGVS variant descriptions on a selected genomic assembly or RefSeqGene into locations on an LRG if one is public for that region.